La Trobe Rural Health School Executive

 Associate Professor Jennifer Selkirk-Bell is the Associate Dean, Learning and Teaching in the La Trobe Rural Health School.
 She was previously the School’s Learning and Teaching Coordinator, Curriculum.
 Prior to that, she worked at the La Trobe Institute for Molecular Science and has carried out various teaching and curriculum roles across the University since 2010.
 Associate Professor Selkirk-Bell is also Academic Program Director for the PSB Academy undergraduate partnership, having worked as an Academic Coordinator for that program since 2015.

-Associate Professor Brett Gordon
+Associate Professor Erin Smith

 Associate Professor Lisa Hanson

-Associate Professor Lisa Hanson is Head of the Department of Rural Allied Health Department in the La Trobe Rural Health School.
+Associate Professor Lisa Hanson is Head of the Department of Rural Clinical Sciences in the La Trobe Rural Health School.
 An Australian Physiotherapy Association Research Physiotherapist, she has over 20 years’ experience delivering rural-based interventions for people living with chronic conditions, as well as leading and managing teams in the healthcare and tertiary sectors.
 Her research focuses on the role of exercise and physical activity for people living with cardiovascular disease and how best to provide sustainable health services and models of care for people with chronic conditions.
 She has led industry-funded evaluations of models of care in both hospital and community health settings and supervises doctoral candidates across physiotherapy, allied health, nursing and community health.

 Associate Professor Yangama Jokwiro